 Results from public engagement identified the desire to create a community activity centre located near the traditional heart of Conrich along Conrich Road, between Township Road 250 and the CN rail line.
-Termed as the Community Core, this area will:
+The Community Core is to be incorporated into Neighbourhood Northwest with the final location and design to be determined during the neighbourhood planning stage.